Rinekochan/-COS10026-Computing-Technology-Inquiry-Project/README.md

 # Welcome to our HPM website project

-### This group project created an online application website for companies.
+### This group project created an job application platform website for companies.

 ### Team Members:
 1. Viet Hoang Pham (Leader)